vhscom/after-dark/README.md

 Use [`theme-color` meta extension](https://html.spec.whatwg.org/multipage/semantics.html#meta-theme-color) in the `<head>` of your pages to suggest the color that browsers and OSes should use if they customize the display of individual pages in their UIs with varying colors.

 If left unchanged, accent color is set automatically to background color of the [Display Variant](#display-variants).
-To customize the accent color add a CSS variable called `--theme-color` to your [Custom Styles](#custom-styles):
+To customize the accent color add a CSS variable called `--accent-color` to your [Custom Styles](#custom-styles):

 ```css
 :root {